Theatres in South Wales

 A regional performing arts centre for North Wales, Theatr Clwyd is an imposing complex of 1970's- era brick and glass.
 Inside you'll find two theatres, a cinema and studio spaces offering performances of all sorts.
 Dance, movies, art displays and live music all feature on the bill, but it's theatre that's the biggest draw.
 Theatr Clwyd is home to one of Wales' major drama producing theatre companies, staging productions throughout the year.

-Find out more on the Theatr Clwyd website.
+Find out more about Theatr Clwyd

 Venue Cymru, Llandudno